GuccioGucci/yoke/README.md

 When we tried applying Continuous Delivery, it was not so easy to automatically evolve application code to use new configuration values (eg: injected as environment variables), since this typically required to prepare parameters with `aws` cli first, then enriching task-definition in `Terraform` modules and applying those changes.
 Two manual steps, before the new application version could be deployed.
 And this process had to be replicated in every ECS environment (eg: `dev`, `qa` and `prd`).

 We then started looking for something supporting our scenario, and found it was quite common.
-Even if no single tooling existed matching our context, it was easy to glue togheter few open-source tools.
+Even if no single tooling existed matching our context, it was easy to glue together few open-source tools.
 Next section will explain how.

 <a name='how-it-works'></a>
 ## How it works